Eremin letter: Authenticity

+Many historians believe that the letter is most likely a forgery.

-A researcher at the State Archives of the Russian Federation (GARF) Zinaida Ivanovna Peregudova writes about the authenticity of Eremin’s “letter” : The letter is dated July 12, 1913, but Colonel Eremin at that time was no longer the head of the Special Department of the Police Department, since on June 11, 1913 he was appointed head of the Finnish Gendarmerie Department.
+A researcher at the State Archives of the Russian Federation (GARF) Zinaida Peregudova writes about the authenticity of Eremin’s “letter” : The letter is dated July 12, 1913, but Colonel Eremin at that time was no longer the head of the Special Department of the Police Department, since on June 11, 1913 he was appointed head of the Finnish Gendarmerie Department.
 Consequently, he could not sign the letter as the head of the Special Department.

 GARF has many documents signed by Eremin, which is very characteristic.
 A graphological examination clearly established that the signature under “Eremin’s letter” does not belong to Eremin.

-The predominant view of historians in the west and in the countries of the former Soviet Union, is that the letter is most likely a forgery.
 Stephen Kotkin, an acclaimed biographer of Stalin, said that it was normal for the Okhrana to cast doubts over genuine revolutionaries, by saying they were police agents.
 Both Leon Trotsky and Stalin came under suspicion of police collaboration.
 Those rumours always followed Stalin, but they were accusations his enemies failed to prove.
 Kotkin remarked that in a certain occasion, one former Okhrana chief boasted, triumphant, that the revolutionaries started to suspect each other, so that in the end none of them could trust each other.